-b) Normal ranges and reference dataset median values are obtained from the AEMP Reference Conditions Report Version 1.4 (Golder c) Indicates 25% or 50% of the difference between the benchmark/threshold and the top of the normal range.
+b) Normal ranges and reference data set median values are obtained from the AEMP Reference Conditions Report Version 1.4 (Golder 2019c); the normal range for open-water will be based on the 15 August to 15 September period.

+c) Indicates 25% or 50% of the difference between the benchmark/threshold and the top of the normal range.